Deana Martin: Honoring her father

 For many years, Martin and her husband worked to encourage the state of Ohio to recognize the achievements of her father.
 In 2001, Ohio Governor Bob Taft signed a bill which made June 7 Dean Martin Day.

 Martin performs her father's songs as well as favorite classic pop hits in symphony halls, performing arts centers, blues clubs, jazz clubs, and festivals.
 She has performed at Caesars Palace in Las Vegas, the Paramount Theatre in New York City, Coral Springs Center for the Arts in Florida, Harrah's Atlantic City, Rrazz Room in San Francisco, Salt Lake City Jazz Festival, Whisky a Go Go in Hollywood, The Sands in Macao, and Benaroya Hall and Symphony Hall in Seattle.

-In an interview with the Los Angeles Times, Martin said, "There's, of course, a lot of Dean Martin music plus 'Uncle' Frank Sinatra, 'Uncle' Sammy Davis Jr., Bobby Darin, a little Ella Fitzgerald," she said.
-"It's all the great songs and then, of course, my own songs.
-I always honor my dad and all of the music of the Great American Songbook."
-She performed a concert in honor of her father's 100th birthday.

-In her book Memories Are Made of This: Dean Martin Through His Daughter's Eyes, she shares stories about the Rat Pack from a perspective of a young girl growing up around them.
-She talks about how her father handled his busy career, public performances, and his role as husband and father.
-She talks about losing her half-brother, Dean Paul Martin, known as Dino, in a plane crash.
-Martin writes about growing up around Marilyn Monroe, Elvis Presley, and the Beatles, going ballroom dancing with a young Jeff Bridges, and dating Davy Jones of The Monkees.
-Her book reached the bestseller list at The New York Times.

 In 2005, Martin was hired by Sirius/XM Satellite Radio.
 In 2013, she joined Tina Sinatra for her Father's Day Special with Natalie Cole, Monica Mancini, and Daisy Tormé reminiscing about their famous fathers.